-- When selecting Upload My Own you will be asked to upload the parts of an SSL certificate covering the domain you wish to use.
+- When selecting Upload you will be asked to upload the parts of an SSL certificate covering the domain you wish to use.

 - After your certificate is uploaded, the delivery domain covered by the certificate will need to be added under the CDN Settings tab, under Delivery Domains

 - The final step to setting up a custom delivery domain for use with the CDN is to change the DNS records for the delivery domain.
 A CNAME must be created to link the domain to our network.
 With the following configuration, the 'cdn' subdomain will be a direct link to the Edge Address.

 - Once DNS settings have propagated, the custom delivery domain can safely be used in place of the Edge Address for any static asset integration.
 Note: It can take up to 24 hours for any DNS changes to propagate, please check www.whatsmydns.net for propagation status of any given subdomain.
 Or, with full-site integration, your entire website will be delivered by the CDN without any further steps.

 If you make your CNAME record before adding your subdomain to the Delivery Domains section, your CNAME will return 404 responses.